 Executive Summary

-The W3C-OpenSocial Foundation joint workshop on Social Standards: The Future of Business convened with the goal to formulate a standardization strategy to make "social" a first-class citizen of the Web.
+The W3C-OpenSocial Foundation joint workshop on "Social Standards: The Future of Business" convened with the goal to formulate a standardization strategy to make "social" a first-class citizen of the Web.
 The current landscape around social applications on the Web is fragmented, holding back business results.
 The Open Web Platform, with W3C's royalty-free patent policy, offer a sound base for moving forward.
-The workshop, hosted by AppFusions, and sponsored by IBM and the Open Mobile Alliance, featured two-days of presentations and intense discussions of challenges, use cases, and potential standardization strategies for social.
+The workshop -- hosted by AppFusions, sponsored by IBM and the Open Mobile Alliance -- featured two-days of presentations and intense discussions of challenges, use cases, and potential standardization strategies for social.
 The workshop brought together over 70 people from over 50 companies around this theme, ranging from start-ups like Crushpath to established enterprise social networks like Yammer.

 A number of points of consensus emerged:

-The OpenSocial Foundation and W3C co-ordinate to establish one or more new Working Group(s) to create the next version of OpenSocial on top of the Open Web Platform
+The OpenSocial Foundation and W3C will co-ordinate to establish one or more new Working Group(s) to create the next version of OpenSocial on top of the Open Web Platform

 The common data-format for social activities should be JSON-based ActivityStreams, and a new version that supports extensible data formats be pursued.